Rana dynasty: Kot massacre episode

-When Jang Bahadur refused the Junior Queen's request to place Prince Ranendra in the place of Crown Prince Surendra of Nepal, the Queen secretly contacted the victims of Kot and conspired to assassinate Jung Bahadur in the royal Bhandarkhal garden.
+When Jang Bahadur refused the Junior Queen's request to place Prince Ranendra in the place of Crown Prince Surendra, the Queen secretly contacted the victims of Kot and conspired to assassinate Jung Bahadur in the royal Bhandarkhal garden.
 After receiving a command from the Queen to come to Bhandarkhal, Jang Bahadur took his fully armed troops and headed towards the garden.
 The troops killed the chief conspirator, Birdhwaj Basnyat on the way, and marched towards Bhandarkhal where seeing Jang Bahadur approach fully armed with his troops, the other conspirators started to flee.
 23 people were killed in the massacre while 15 escaped.
-In the 23rd of September 1846, all officers of military and bureaucracy were called upon to their respective offices within 10 days.
+On 23 September 1846, all officers of military and bureaucracy were called upon to their respective offices within 10 days.
 Then, Jung Bahadur appointed his brothers and nephews to the highest ranks of the government.
 He consolidated the position of premiership after conducting Kot massacre (Kot Parva) and Bhandarkhal Parva on the basic templates provided by his maternal grand-uncle Mukhtiyar Bhimsen Thapa.